 Therefore, this PEIR needs to be retracted.
-In its place, the BoF should produce a new one with the purpose of creating a comprehensive program reflecting specific, regional differences that will achieve the Program's key goal, "to prevent loss of lives, reduce fire suppression cost, reduce private property losses and protect natural resources from devastating wildfire."
-(1-1)
+In its place, the BoF should create a comprehensive program reflecting specific, regional differences that will achieve the Program's key goal, "to prevent loss of lives, reduce fire suppression cost, reduce private property losses and protect natural resources from devastating wildfire."
+(PEIR 1-1)